 Many honor guard members render honors every day.
 It’s what we do and, for many, what we love.
 It’s not as though anyone is filled with glee at the announcement of a funeral.
 We seek and relish the opportunities to render honors to our brothers and sisters who have gone before us.
 It is a truly fulfilling experience every single time.

 I retired from the US Air Force in 2005 after serving for 20 years.
 During my time, my specialties did not necessarily deploy except on very rare occasions.
 That has changed since my time in the service.
 I served overseas and stateside, but I never went into a battle zone, by the grace of our Lord and Savior.
-I was given the opportunity to render honors to my fallen brothers and sisters as an Air Force Ceremonial Guardsman at several locations around the world.
+I was given the opportunity to render honors to my fallen brothers and sisters as an Air Force Ceremonial Guardsman at multiple locations around the world.

-I have given folded flags to the next of kin, and stood for hours on end as a member of a color guard for wreath laying ceremonies and commemoration ceremonies at many American Cemeteries where tens of thousands of our men and women are buried: St. Mihiel Cemetery, France; Luxemburg Cemetery, Luxemburg; Ardennes, France; Flanders Field Cemetery, Belgium, Henri-Chapelle Cemetery, Belgium; Netherlands (Margraten) Cemetery, Netherlands; Brittany Cemetery, France; Normandy Cemetery, France; Somme Cemetery, France; and Oise-Aisne Cemetery, France; and countless ceremonies at various sites throughout Belgium, Netherlands, Luxemburg, France, and even Germany.
+I have given folded flags to the next of kin, and stood for hours on end as a member of a color guard for wreath laying ceremonies and commemoration ceremonies at many American Cemeteries where tens of thousands of our men and women are buried: St. Mihiel Cemetery, France; Luxemburg Cemetery, Luxemburg; Ardennes, France; Flanders Field Cemetery, Belgium, Henri-Chapelle Cemetery, Belgium; Netherlands (Margraten) Cemetery, Netherlands; Brittany Cemetery, France; Normandy Cemetery, France; Somme Cemetery, France; and Oise-Aisne Cemetery, France; and countless ceremonies at various sites throughout Belgium, Netherlands, Luxemburg, France, Germany, and Okinawa, Japan.

 To stand and stare at a sea of white crosses and stars was and still is humbling and the very least I could do to honor their memory.